Nigeria went into the October international break with their World Cup hopes hanging by a thread.

 They edged a 2-1 win at Lesotho, but even then, it looked as though finishing in the top two of the group was beyond them.
 That was until they produced a quite remarkable display against Benin on October 14, inspired by the brilliance of Osimhen.

-They followed that up in November with an emphatic win over Gabon as the CAF playoffs got underway.
+They followed that up in November with an emphatic win over Gabon as the CAF playoffs got underway, and they faced DR Congo in the final in Rabat — a game that went all the way to penalties.

 AllSportsPeople takes a look at what Nigeria have to do to salvage their efforts to reach the 2026 World Cup and their upcoming fixtures.